Ancient Times (when gods still walked the earth among humans)

 “I promise, Mother.
 I will keep it safe.
 It will be given to the woman I love.”

 “I know you will.”
 Quan Yin gave him a quick peck on the cheek.
 She watched him place the hair pin carefully back in the sandalwood box and place it on the table.
 The hairpin was now in the hands of fate.
 There was nothing more she could do here for her precious son.
-She smiled brightly at Prince Bo as he turned back to he.
-She began entertaining him with news of the mischief that some of the Gods had gotten into during the last year before dinner was servered.
+She smiled brightly at Prince Bo as he turned his attention back to her.
+She began entertaining him with news of the mischief that some of the Gods had gotten into during the last six months before dinner was served.
 This was going to be a great year of change for her son.
-And she was going to make sure fates delivers only the best for him, even if she had stack the cards in his fav.
+And she was going to make sure fates delivered only the best for him, even if she had stack the cards in his favor.

 A Month Later